CodeYourFuture/fundamentals-blockly/exercises/arrays_buttons.md

 ## Arrays and buttons

-One of the most common things we do with an array is loop through all the items, performing a task each time.
+One of the most common things we do with an array is  to sloop through all the items, performing a task each time.
 Sometimes, a loop just doesn't do what we need, for example if we wanted to make the list of fruit appear gradually.

 We'll start with an empty unordered html list (as usual) and a `reveal next fruit` button: